cidgoh/Wastewater_Contextual_Data_Specification/Testing and Validation/README.md

+# Validation resources and worked examples

+This directory contains materials to support the validation and testing of datasets formatted according to the Wastewater Contextual Data Specification.

+## Contents
+- *Worked Example Scenarios*: These provide sample datasets and "answer keys" for common use cases.
+Users can compare their datasets against these examples to ensure proper formatting and validation.
+- *Validation Guidance*: Documentation and tools to help check data consistency, including explanations of validation rules.
+- *Subgrant Call Information*: Details about the subgrant testing and collaborative efforts related to this project.

+## How to use these resources

 ## PHA4GE Wastewater subgrant testing call out

 The PHA4GE Wastewater Contextual Data Specification Package provides structured terminology and templates for collecting wastewater data related to SARS-CoV-2 surveillance, AMR detection, and pathogen identification.
 It includes guidance, examples, and utilizes a validation tool called DataHarmonizer.
 Developed collaboratively with public health and wastewater experts, it supports data collection, harmonization, and sharing.
 Users have discretion over its usage and sharing, following organization-specific policies.